Maven0001/alx-project-nexus/README.md

-# Provide an overview of the ProDev Backend Engineering program.

-- Outline major learnings, including:

-- Key technologies covered (e.g., Mobile Development, Web Development, PWA etc.).
-- Important frontend development concepts (e.g. Nextjs, TailwindCSS, System Design and Analysis, TypeScript, GraphQL, API Integration,).
+# Introduction to project Nexus Prodev FE

+## Understanding Project Nexus

+Project Nexus is a critical milestone in the ProDev Frontend Engineering program.
+It serves as a capstone experience where learners demonstrate their ability to apply frontend development skills to a real-world project.
+The goal is to showcase their knowledge, creativity, and technical ability by building a complete and functional application.

+## Objectives of Project Nexus:

+- Apply learned frontend technologies to a real-world project.
-- Challenges faced and solutions implemented.
+- Build a well-structured and responsive application.
+- Demonstrate problem-solving skills and critical thinking in UI/UX design.

-- Best practices and personal takeaways.
+- Improve presentation and communication skills.